Network Update for Friday, December 15, 2017

 Get the Latest Ag News in Sam Sexhus’ Podcast

 In this week's audio podcast, BNSF Group Vice President of Agricultural Products, Sam Sexhus, gives a network update and talks about the latest enhancements to the Certificate of Transportation (COT) online open auction system.
 He also covers the latest shovel-ready, rail-served Certified Site properties that were recently added to our network in Minot, North Dakota, Sioux Falls, South Dakota and Avard, Oklahoma.

 Christmas and New Year's Operating Plan

-Carload and local terminal service will not be curtailed during the upcoming holidays, however, BNSF plans to minimize the number of yard, local and road-switch assignments at terminals on Christmas Day, December 25, and New Year’s Day, January 1, if specifically advised by customers that service will not be needed.
+Carload service will not be curtailed due to the holidays, however, BNSF plans to minimize the number of yard, local and road-switch assignments at terminals on Christmas Day, December 25, and New Year’s Day, January 1, if specifically advised by customers that service will not be needed.
 Connecting carriers who have reduced operations for the holidays may cause delays on interline traffic.

 Customer Support will maintain a limited staff on Christmas Eve and New Year's Eve until 6 p.m.
 CT.
 Standard coverage will resume at 6 a.m.
 CT on the Tuesday following each holiday.

 Service Expectations for the Week Ahead